Utah

 AI Policy Overview

 Utah enacted a package of AI bills into law in 2024.
 While not revolutionary, Utah’s legislative package represents a middle ground that most state policymakers are taking on AI regulation.
 These laws do not establish a comprehensive framework for the development and deployment of AI, but they address pressing issues (deepfakes and consumer protections) and align current laws with the new realities that AI tools represent, with particular emphasis on protecting vulnerable populations and mandating transparency.
-I
+Utah lawmakers returned in 2025 to clarify and strengthen many of these laws.

 In 2024, as part of the AI Policy Act (UT SB 149), lawmakers created and granted regulatory authority to the Office of Artificial Intelligence Policy.
 That office is tasked with establishing an Artificial Intelligence Learning Laboratory Program.
 In addition to researching the potential impacts of AI, evaluating current AI policy, and making policy recommendations to the legislature, the program should “encourage the development” of AI in Utah.
 Finally, the office will oversee and approve temporary safe harbor protections (“mitigation agreements”) for developers, allowing applicants to test AI systems in the state within a limited scope while avoiding some regulatory restrictions.